contently/videojs-annotation-comments/readme.md

 var plugin = player.annotationComments(pluginOptions)
 ```

-### Plugin options / confugration
+### Plugin options / configuration

-When intializing the plugin, you can pass in an options array to override default options.
+When initializing the plugin, you can pass in an options array to override default options.
 Any excluded options are set to their default values, listed below:

 ```javascript
 const pluginOptions = {